-The Proposed FY2023 Budget also includes the following budget recommendations:
+The Adopted FY2023 Budget also includes the following budget recommendations:

-- \$70,000 in transfers of funds (\$35,000 from the General Fund and \$35,000 from the Combined Water/ Wastewater Systems Fund) to the Vehicle Equipment Replacement Fund to build up reserves and continue a vehicle replacement leasing program through Enterprise. - \$60,000 for INCODE Version 10 Migration (Upgrading from Incode Version 9) for financial management, human resources, utilities, and development services. - \$47,850 for the replacement of two Parks Department zero turn mowers and one Parks Department "Batwing" style mower. - \$25,000 for the continuation of the Neighborhood Beautification Grant Program.
+- \$70,000 in transfers of funds (\$35,000 from the General Fund and \$35,000 from the Combined Water/Wastewater Systems Fund) to the Vehicle Equipment Replacement Fund to build up reserves and continue a vehicle replacement leasing program through Enterprise Fleet Management. - \$60,000 for INCODE Version 10 Migration (Upgrading from Version 9) for financial management, human resources, utilities management, and development services. - \$47,850 for the replacement of two Parks Department zero turn mowers and one Parks Department "Batwing" style mower. - \$25,000 for the continuation of the Neighborhood Beautification Grant Program.

-Proposed FY2023 Budget Message
+Adopted FY2023 Budget Message

-- \$20,000 for Wayfinding and Signage Design Guideline (Supported with 50% ARPA Tourism Match through Clay County). - \$20,000 for the Smithville Main Street District - \$19,000 for the replacement of two City Hall Servers. - \$6,500 for Senior Center improvements. - \$17,200 for Police Station computers and Mobile Data Terminals.
+- \$20,000 for Wayfinding and Signage Design Guidelines (Supported with 50% ARPA Tourism Match through Clay County, Missouri). - \$20,000 for continued support of the Smithville Main Street District. - \$19,000 for the replacement of two City Hall Servers. - \$6,500 for Senior Center improvements. - \$17,200 for Police Station computers and Mobile Data Terminals.